 Year of Call: 2020

-Before coming to the Bar, Max qualified as a solicitor at a leading private client litigation firm.
-In 2018-19, he was Judicial Assistant to Lord Wilson at the Supreme Court of the United Kingdom, working on landmark cases in commercial, employment and administrative law.
-He was previously a Senior Researcher at the Law Commission of England and Wales, leading a project for the Commercial and Common Law Team on unfair contractual terms in residential leases.
+Before transferring to the Bar, Max qualified as a solicitor at a leading private client litigation firm.
+In 2018-19, he was Judicial Assistant to Lord Wilson at the Supreme Court of the United Kingdom.
+He was previously a Senior Researcher on the Commercial and Common Law Team at the Law Commission of England and Wales, having read Classics at Oxford, converted to law, and then gained an LLM in Commercial Law from Cambridge, specialising in corporate governance and corporate finance law.

 LLM (First), University of Cambridge